AP Chemistry Overview

 AP Chemistry Crash Course

-Pros: Narrow focus on exam content, and thorough explanation of subject matter.
+Pros: Narrow focus on content, and thorough explanation of subject matter.

 Cons: Limited selection of test materials.

-Best For: Final review leading up to the exam.
+Best For: Final review leading up to the test.

 Our Rating: 4 / 5